Lecture Notes on High Dimensional Linear Regression: Least Squares and Penalized Least Squares

-In words, $\mathcal C_\alpha(S)$ is the set of vectors in $\R^p$ whose subvector in $S^c$ has size smaller or equal to $\alpha$ times the size of the subvector in $S$, where the size of vectors is measured using the $l_1-$norm.
-Finally, consider the following definition. \begin{definition}[Support of a vector] The {\it support} of vector $\bm\theta\in\R^p$ is defined as \end{definition} The next lemma shows that, for an appropriate choice of the penalty parameter, the lasso estimator satisfies some basic inequalities and has an estimation error contained in $\mathcal C_\alpha(S)$ for some $\alpha\ge 1$ and some index set $S$. \begin{lemma}[Auxiliary properties of lasso] Suppose that the linear model (\ref{linear model}) holds.
+i.e., the set of vectors in $\R^p$ whose coordinates outside $S$ have a total \(l_1-\)size at most \(\alpha\) times the \(l_1-\)size of the coordinates within $S$.
+Finally, consider the following definition. \begin{definition}[Support of a vector] The {\it support} of vector $\bm\theta\in\R^p$ is defined as \end{definition} The next lemma shows that, for a suitable choice of the penalty parameter, the lasso estimator satisfies two key inequalities and that its estimation error lies in $\mathcal C_\alpha(S)$ for some $\alpha\ge 1$ and an appropriate index set $S$. \begin{lemma}[Auxiliary properties of lasso] Suppose that the linear model (\ref{linear model}) holds, and let $s_0:=|\supp(\bm\theta_0)|$.
 If $\lambda\ge 2\norm{\bm X'\bm\varepsilon_0/n}_\infty>0$, then any lasso solution $\hat{\bm\theta}_n^l(\lambda)$ satisfies: \begin{enumerate}[label=(\roman*)] \item The predictive risk bound